It’s not the first time I sit back at night and go over past moments that captured me, inspired me and willed me forwards to do more, much more.

 Last year I was asked if I wanted to be interviewed again (although I can’t remember the reason), plus I was asked to join a panel discussion at the National Meeting Day in September.
 Sure, my knees were shaking of stage fright – while sitting down in a plus seat – because it was my first ever discussion like this, but now I think “let there be more!”
 The society also sent me to a conference on the United Nations Convention on the Rights of People with Disabilities‘ ratification delay, something which Ireland is shockingly slow to do, and I lapped it all up like it was the best ice cream ever (****)(*****).
 A week later, I attended another UNCRPD conference on the rights of people with disabilities on having a public (political) life, and again, loved it big time.

 Now I’m part of a group of bloggers who write for the society’s website.
-I also met people who, in my belief, do the best of jobs.
-After meeting some of their staff and MS Ireland’s CEO, and realising how everyone works in an environment which continues to be curtailed by government spending while still being able to smile, that is the biggest gift people with MS can get from any MS society.
+I also met people who, in my belief, do the best of jobs within the budget they‘re given by the government, and often go beyond trying to help everyone with MS. After meeting some of their staff and MS Ireland’s CEO, and realising how everyone works in an environment which continues to be curtailed while still being able to smile, that is the biggest gift people with MS can get from any MS society.
 Meeting non-MSers with such enthusiasm, a good heart and interest in MS, shows that people without MS can do as good a job as someone with MS.

 Personally, I hope I can continue being involved with the society for many years to come because they showed me that MS is not the end of the road, or indeed the end of a happy life.
-There have been more events since, I’ve enjoyed every single one of them, and at the end of the day when my fatigue is simply untenable, I feel happy because I was able to give something back.
-Seeing the type of help that is out there – the Care Centre, the information the society provides etc – was a true eye-opener when I was just diagnosed.
+There have been more events since and I’ve enjoyed every single one of them, and at the end of the day when my fatigue is simply untenable, I feel happy because I was able to give something back.
+Seeing the type of help that is out there was a true eye-opener when I was just diagnosed.
 It made me realise that life in Ireland, and with MS, is possible, even when you have a foreign passport and an illness that makes you cringe more than once a day.

 MS Ireland creates positivity and guidance, real social commitment and reasons not to despair when you have MS. I happily give them my time, while they give me a choice, an ideal and a reason to support those who, for some reason or another, cannot ask for help.